OSIRIS-Solutions/osiris-wiki/docs/admins/settings/email.en.md

 ## Test email dispatch

 Further down in the email settings area you will find the option to send a test email.
-Here you can check whether the email settings are correct and whether sending emails works.
-To do this, simply enter an email address to which the test email should be sent and click on "Send test email".
+Here you can check whether the email settings are correct and if sending emails works.
+To do this, simply enter an email address to which the test email should be sent and click on **Send test email**.
 If everything is configured correctly, the email should arrive in your inbox within a few minutes.

 ## Email digest